rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

     conda deactivate kf_bf

 to activate and deactivate the environment.
+Within the environment, run

+    jupyter notebook

+to launch the notebook and see the chapters along the left-hand side.

 Issues or Questions